2025–26 UEFA Conference League league phase

-The 2025–26 UEFA Conference League league phase began on 2 October and will end on 18 December 2025.
-A total of 36 teams are competing in the league phase to decide the 24 places in the knockout phase of the 2025–26 UEFA Conference League.
+The 2025–26 UEFA Conference League league phase began on 2 October and ended on 18 December 2025.
+A total of 36 teams competed in the league phase to decide the 24 places in the knockout phase of the 2025–26 UEFA Conference League.

 Crystal Palace, Drita, Hamrun Spartans, KuPS, Rayo Vallecano, Samsunspor, Shelbourne, Shkëndija, Sigma Olomouc and Universitatea Craiova made their debut appearances in a major UEFA competition group or league phase.
-Hamrun Spartans is the first team from Malta to play in a major UEFA competition group stage or league phase.
+Hamrun Spartans was the first team from Malta to play in a major UEFA competition group stage or league phase.

-A total of 29 national associations are represented in the league phase.
-Poland is the first country to have four clubs play in the Conference League group stage/league phase, and it is also the first time in history that four Polish clubs compete in any edition of a UEFA competition group stage or league phase.
+A total of 29 national associations were represented in the league phase.
+Poland was the first country to have four clubs play in the Conference League group stage/league phase, and it was also the first time in history that four Polish clubs competed in any edition of a UEFA competition group stage or league phase.

 Format

-Each team will play six matches, three at home and three away, against six different opponents, with all 36 teams ranked in a single league table (known as the Swiss system).
-Teams were separated into six pots based on their 2025 UEFA club coefficients, and each team will play one team from each of the six pots.
-The top eight teams in the standings will receive a bye to the round of 16.
-The teams ranked from 9th to 24th will contest the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
-Teams ranked from 25th to 36th are eliminated from European competition.
+Each team played six matches, three at home and three away, against six different opponents, with all 36 teams ranked in a single league table.
+Teams were separated into six pots based on their 2025 UEFA club coefficients, and each team played one team from each of the six pots.
+The top eight teams in the standings received a bye to the round of 16.
+The teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
+Teams ranked from 25th to 36th were eliminated from European competition.

 Tiebreakers

-Teams will be ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If two or more teams are equal on points upon completion of the league phase, the following tiebreaking criteria are applied, in the order given, to determine their rankings:
+Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If two or more teams were equal on points upon completion of the league phase, the following tiebreaking criteria were applied, in the order given, to determine their rankings:

-While the league phase is in progress, teams are ranked according to criteria 1–5 only, and if still tied, are given equal ranking and sorted alphabetically.
-Criteria 6–10 are only used after the final matches have taken place.
+While the league phase was in progress, teams were ranked according to criteria 1–5 only, and if still tied, were given equal ranking and sorted alphabetically.
+Criteria 6–10 were only used after the final matches took place.